 The state of Kansas requires inspections for all out-of-state titles for used vehicles (and Kansas non-highway, salvage, affidavits and bill of sale titled vehicles).
-The fee is $20.00 and cash is preferred.
+The fee is $20.00.
 The inspection locations and hours are as follows:

 Monday - Friday 7:30 a.m. to 3:15 p.m.

 2525 W. Douglas